Aditi f Hinduism, Indian, Hindi, Marathi, Bengali, Kannada

 upon joining the Russian Church.

 .
-Anat was a goddess of fertility, hunting and war worshipped in many regions of the ancient near east.
+Anat was a goddess of fertility, hunting and war worshipped by the Semitic peoples of the Levant.
 She was the sister and consort of the god Hadad

-ANDRASTE f Celtic Mythology
+Andraste f Celtic Mythology (Hellenized)

-Possibly means "invincible" in Celtic.
-This was the name of a Briton goddess of victory who was invoked by Boudicca
+in Celtic.
+According to the Greco-Roman historian Cassius Dio, this was the name of a Briton goddess of victory who was invoked by Boudicca

 before her revolt.

-APHRODITE f Greek Mythology
+Aphrodite f Greek Mythology

 Meaning unknown, possibly of Phoenician origin.
-Aphrodite was the Greek goddess of love, equal to the Roman goddess Venus
+Aphrodite was the Greek goddess of love and beauty, identified with the Roman goddess Venus

 .
 She was the wife of Hephaestus